 Chair, Associate Professor John Turner

-Professors Paul Josephson, Elizabeth Leonard, Raffael Scheck, Larissa Taylor, James Webb, and Robert Weisbrot; Associate Professor John Turner; Assistant Professors Elizabeth LaCouture, Daniel Tortora, and Arnout van der Meer; Mellon Postdoctoral Fellow Bryce Beemer; Faculty Fellow Addis Mason
+Professors Paul Josephson, Raffael Scheck, Larissa Taylor, and Robert Weisbrot; Associate Professor John Turner; Assistant Professors Arnout van der Meer and Sarah Duff; Visiting Assistant Professor Viktor Shmagin; Faculty Fellows Danae Jacobson and Erik Reardon; Visiting Instructor Lauren A. Parker

 Requirements for the Major in History

-Twelve semester courses in history (of at least three credits each), to include History 200 (Introduction to History); History 276 (Patterns and Processes in World History); a senior research seminar; and at least two courses in each of three areas: Category I (Africa, Asia, and world history); Category II (Europe, Russia, and the USSR); and Category III (the Americas).
-In each of these three areas, at least one course must be at the 200 level or higher; additionally, one of the courses must be in early history and one must be in modern history, as designated by the department (a detailed list of the distribution of courses among the fields is available on the department website).
-Because of Category I’s geographical scope, complexity, and extraordinary cultural and historical diversity, students are strongly encouraged, but are not required, to take a minimum of three courses in Category I.
+Eleven semester courses in history (of at least three credits each), to include History 276 (Patterns and Processes in World History); two 300-level courses; a senior research seminar at the 400 level; and at least one course in each of three areas: Category I (Africa, Asia, and world history), Category II (Europe, Russia, and the USSR), and Category III (Colonial and Native America/United States).
+At least two courses must be in premodern history, as designated by the department (a detailed list of the distribution of courses among the fields is available on the department website).

-Of the 12 courses for the major, at least two must be at the 300 level.
-(Note: for the Class of 2015, only one 300-level course is required.)
-Beginning with the Class of 2016, History 200 and 276 are prerequisites for all 300- and 400-level courses unless special permission is granted to take one or both of them later.
-All majors must take a designated senior research seminar taught by a departmental faculty member, which also may count toward fulfilling an area requirement and in which they write a major research paper.
-Students who choose to do honors in history during their senior year are still required to complete the senior seminar requirement.
+Of the 11 courses for the major, no more than three may be at the 100 level.
+The two 300-level courses must be taken at Colby.
+All majors must also take a designated senior seminar (400-level) taught by a departmental faculty member in which they write a major research paper.
+The two 300-level courses and the senior seminar may also count toward fulfilling an area requirement.
+Students who choose to do an honors thesis during their senior year are still required to complete the senior seminar requirement.
 Many of these students choose to do the senior seminar in their junior year.

 The point scale for retention of the major applies to all courses in history.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 No course will count for the history major if the grade is lower than C-.
 Seniors with a GPA of 3.75 or higher in history courses will graduate with “Distinction in the Major.”